 If changing the communication style can be so powerful for communicating key sales messages, imagine how much more powerful they can be to get your readers to read your work.

-Tunguz extended his use of the inverted pyramid style of communicating to his blog posts as well.
+Tunguz extended his use of the inverted pyramid style of communicating to his blog post ideas as well.

 Here’s how you can improve your post’s readability and apply the principles of frontloading:

-- At the post level: Work on your post introduction.
-Treat it like your story’s lead.
+- At the post level: Work on your post title and introduction.
+Treat it like your story’s lede.
 Make it entertaining.
 Add a copywriting hook.
-But, keep it clear and tell your readers what your post is about and what its key message is.
+But keep it clear and tell your readers what your post is about and what its key message is.

 - At the paragraph level: Just like your post’s opening line(s), your paragraph’s opening or leading sentence should summarize what that paragraph is about.
 Basically, you need to make your point right at the opening of each paragraph.

 - At the sentence level: Ditch the passive voice.
 When you start writing in the active voice, you’ll start placing the most important information right at the beginning of your sentence.
 (You’ll also naturally write shorter sentences as a result.)